We were in a bit of a scramble mode this past weekend. Plans were made and canceled and made and canceled and...

 Jump back onto Iron Mountain trail (up a trail that drains well, has a deceivingly nice grade making me think it's all gonna be this sweet, and there's more unavoidable horse poop per mile than I've ever seen) near the crest of this hill and follow the IMT until you can continue heading east on FS 84, which is a gravel road.

-Fork to the right again on the IMT (rocky double track/road... and horse poop... and
+Fork to the right again on the IMT (rocky double track/road... and horse poop... and horse hooved mud bogs) and ride up to the Cherry Tree shelter.

-Stay on the IMT (more poop, bigger bogs) and roll down to a left on FS 828, another gravel road (losing hard earned elevation on gravel is so rewarding)
+Stay on the IMT (more poop, bigger bogs) and roll down to a left on FS 828, another gravel road (losing hard earned elevation on gravel is so rewarding).

 Cross Whitetop Road and jump back on the Iron Mountain trail which ascends (actually slogs as you drag your bike up stairs and loose rocks) up to the Straight Branch Shelter...